OxDuke/osqp_helper/README.md

 Some helper functions for osqp

 ## Motivation
-OSQP <https://github.com/oxfordcontrol/osqp> is an good open source QP solver.
+OSQP <https://github.com/oxfordcontrol/osqp> is a good open source QP solver.
 This repo intends to add some useful functions to enhance OSQP.

 ## Demo
 Take a look at demo.cpp.
-In order to run demo, you will have to do the following, which is a standard building process with cmake:
+In order to run the demo, you will have to do the following, which is a standard building process with cmake:

 ```bash
 cd osqp_helper